bdring/4_Axis_SPI_CNC/README.md

 Note: Obviously, external I/O expanders can be used increase I/O pin count.
 This project is focused on using only the I/O on the ESP32.

+### Revision History

+- **V1p2**
+  - Added bypass jumper for 4th axis.
+Install jumper if 4th axis is not used.
+Normally the daisy chained SPI has to go through that axis.
+  - Added 10uF optional capacitor to help with ESP32 modules that have trouble entering bootloader mode.
+This is not installed by default.
+  - Added extra ground connection that TMC5160 drivers need.
+It is N/C on many other TMC drivers.

 ### Donation

 This project represents a lot of work.
 Please consider a safe, secure and highly appreciated donation via the PayPal link below.